 the interpreter and teacher of [...]

 A protest against the evangelical cult of virginity seems to be picking up steam in certain circles of mildly rebellious internet writing this week.
-It’s been going on for a while, and goes something like: evangelicals have been obsessed with modesty and virginity for too long, and [...]
+It’s been going on for a while, and goes something like: evangelicals have been obsessed with modesty and virginity for too long, and it has distorted [...]

 “NPR was all about God today,” my wife told me a couple days ago when we both got home from work.
 “In the morning there was a story about the ‘Nones,’ and then another one on the way home.
 Your friend Chris Stedman was on.”

 “Sounds like it was all about not God,” I [...]

 Katy Perry believes in the power of women, but she doesn’t consider herself a feminist, so she said recently upon accepting the honorific of “Woman of the Year” from Billboard’s Women in Music Awards.

 Once, and not even all that long ago, there was a time when most feminist scholars and writers might have [...]

 This is the point — well, mostly — that Daniel Siedell makes in an October 30th post at the Patheos blog “Cultivare.”
 Siedell writes about the “evangelical hamster [...]

 - bananana321 on Sufjan Is An Insensitive Name